 Microsoft Surface and Surface Pro

-Seattle Prep has selected the Microsoft Surface Pro 4 as its required 2-in-1 (laptop-tablet hybrid) device for members of the Class of 2019, Class of 2020, and Class of 2021.
-The Class of 2022 use the Microsoft Surface Pro.
+Seattle Prep has selected the Microsoft Surface Pro 4 as its required 2-in-1 (laptop-tablet hybrid) device for members of the Class of 2020 and Class of 2021.
+The Class of 2022 use the Microsoft Surface Pro 5.
 Members of the Class of 2023 will receive the Microsoft Surface Pro 6 in August 2019.

 After conducting a great deal of research on the best purchase and distribution method of the Microsoft Surface Pro, we have determined that a bulk purchase by the school has many benefits, including significant savings for families.
 This also allows us to equip every machine with necessary applications and software for the upcoming year.
 The cost of the device will be $1,450, which is a significant savings from the retail cost of purchasing hardware, software, and warranty separately.
 This will include an integrated type cover keyboard, stylus, software, and accidental damage protection for 48 months.
 Student enrollment/re-enrollment contracts will provide an option for families to purchase the device in one payment or to divide the cost over ten payments using our FACTS tuition management system.
 Those with demonstrated financial need will receive assistance on this purchase.

 Student devices will be distributed in August 2019, prior to the start of school.
 Device distribution will include an initial orientation and training.
 Seattle Prep faculty and staff will continue to engage in professional development this year in preparation for the upcoming school year.